Meadowlark Natural Area

 The Trails

 From the Parking Area (see map), there are 2.5 miles of trails that cross the hillside and offer outstanding landscape views.
 It is a spectacular place to go during the wildflower season, with each week introducing a new combination of species.
 With its location and aspect, the Meadowlark trails are some of the first to hike in the spring and the last available in late fall or early winter.
-The trails were built by and in collaboration with the Methow chapter of the Evergreen Mountain Bike Alliance (although these trails are not open for biking).
+The trails were built by and in collaboration with the Methow Chapter of the Evergreen Mountain Bike Alliance (although these trails are not open for biking).

 The trail system is open to hiking, running, wildlife viewing and dog walking.
 Dogs are allowed on leash only for the protection of the wildlife inhabitants and for the safety of the dogs during periods when the deer can be aggressive.